nstbayless/gml-beautify/README.md

   - standardizing blank lines before comments
   - use parentheses with if, while, with, repeat, do..until statements: `if cond` <-> `if (cond)`

+## Download

+[Check the releases](https://github.com/nstbayless/gml-beautify/releases) to see if there is a recent build for your operating system.
+If not, the build instructions are below.

 ## Build Instructions

 ### Linux